sanzunzunegui-tech/MusicPL/README.md

 Todo este proyecto ha sido desarrollado completamente mediante inteligencia artificial con fines puramente recreativos.
 Si alguien te cobró dinero por esta aplicación, has sido víctima de una estafa.
 Puede que contenga errores, pero se mejorará en el futuro.
-Por ahora solo está disponible en español.
+Por ahora solo está disponible en españolY esta versión solo funciona con carpetas que contienen archivos de audio.

 This entire project has been developed entirely through artificial intelligence for purely recreational purposes.
 If someone charged you money for this application, you have been scammed.
 This may have errors, but it will be improved in the future.
-For now it is only available in Spanish
+For now it is only available in Spanish And this version only works with folders containing audio files.

 =========================================================
 VERSION: 1.0